Immigration and Citizenship

 In June of 2022, the Southern District Court of Texas held that the guidance is unlawful, and the Fifth Circuit affirmed.
 In July, the federal government asked the Supreme Court to hear the case, and it agreed to do so.

-Third, and finally, the brief explains that the 2021 memorandum is a valid exercise of the DHS Secretary’s discretion in immigration enforcement.
-The 2021 document requires personnel to review a variety of individualized factors to determine whether noncitizens fit into priority groups, but it also makes clear that discretion is ultimately left to the judgment of DHS personnel, just as memoranda from previous decades have done.
+Third, and finally, the brief explained that the 2021 memorandum is a valid exercise of the DHS Secretary’s discretion in immigration enforcement.
+The 2021 document requires personnel to review a variety of individualized factors to determine whether noncitizens fit into priority groups, but the document also makes clear that such determinations are ultimately left to the discretion of DHS personnel, just as memoranda from previous decades have done.

 In sum, the power to set enforcement priorities is a longstanding and essential function of the executive branch, and invalidating DHS’s memo would frustrate the ability of immigration agencies to enforce the nation’s immigration laws effectively.